chricro/notes/ai/llm/index.md

 ## Speedup the inference of LLMs

-LLMs are huge models (requiring often 7-8B parameters for small models; around 45-70B parameters for larger models and more than 1,700B for GPT-4 models).
-Therefore, the forward propagation requires the inputs to go through all the model weights neurons during inference to generate the next predicted tokens, which can take some time before getting the whole generated text.
+Large Language Models (LLMs) are substantial, with smaller models often requiring 7-8 billion parameters, larger models around 45-70 billion parameters, and GPT-4 models exceeding 1,700 billion parameters.
+Therefore, during inference, the input must pass through all the model's weight neurons to generate the next predicted tokens, which can delay the production of the complete text.

-We can be interested in optimizing the throughput (number of tokens generated per second, in batch size >=1) or the latency (number of tokens generated per second in batch size = 1).
+Interest might lie in optimizing either the throughput (the number of tokens generated per second with a batch size of at least one) or the latency (the number of tokens generated per second with a batch size of one).

-For latency optimization, speculative decoding techniques are often relevant.
-These technique use a small *draft model* to predict large “target” model’s output, ultimately accelerating inference.
+For reducing latency, speculative decoding techniques are commonly used.
+These methods employ a smaller "draft model" to anticipate the output of a larger "target model," thereby speeding up inference.

 - [MEDUSA: Simple LLM Inference Acceleration Framework with Multiple Decoding Heads](https://arxiv.org/pdf/2401.10774.pdf) from TogetherAI (01-2024): only implemented with Vicuna models for now.
 - [EAGLE: Speculative Sampling Requires Rethinking Feature Uncertainty](https://arxiv.org/pdf/2401.15077.pdf) from Microsoft (01-2024)